PhilT/fsharp-reference/matter-game/content/2019-11-08-opengl-library.md

 Checking their [announcements channel on discord](https://discord.gg/VkYSmgQ) they have a number of Nuget packages available.

-What I ended up doing was converting the existing C# examples from Silk.NET GitHub repo into F#.
+I decided to test the library by converting the existing C# examples from Silk.NET GitHub repo into F#.
 See [my repo](https://github.com/PhilT/silk.net-examples-fsharp) for the full source code.